 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 35. - 2.
+See "Starting the Setup Utility program" on page 33. - 2.
 Select Security → Chassis Intrusion Detection and press Enter. - 3.
 Select Enabled and press Enter. - 4.
-To save settings and exit the Setup Utility program, press F10, select Yes in the window displayed, and press Enter.
+To save settings and exit the Setup Utility program, press F10 or Fn+F10 (depending on the keyboard settings), select Yes in the window displayed, and press Enter.
 The cover-presence-switch connector on the system board is enabled.